 Are you writing and researching in the area of sex on screen and sexual cultures?
-Submit the form below and we will add your details to our Network page.
+If so, please submit the form below and we will add your details to our Network page.
+We will keep you updated about our BAFTSS special interest group, networking opportunities, publications and blog postings.
+If you have a new publication on its way, let us know so that we can support you and share information across the Screening Sex network.

 Brandon Arroyo, Concordia University, Canada email@example.com / @brandrroyo

 Brandon Arroyo is a PhD candidate in film and moving image studies at Concordia University.
 His dissertation is an affective analysis of contemporary gay male pornography focusing on confession, transmedia identity construction, and the dynamics of space and place.
 He has been published in the Porn Studies Journal, Textual Overtures and MediaCommons.
 He created and hosts the Porno Cultures Podcast, featuring interviews with academics about their work in pornography studies.
 He is co-editing an anthology with Thomas Waugh about sexual confession in the arts over the last 25 years.

 #affecttheory #newmedia #queertheory #identityformation #modernism